Templar Protocol User Guide

 Collateralization Ratio (CR): The ratio of collateral value to borrowed value.
 A 150% ratio means $150 of collateral backs $100 of debt.

-Compounding: The process of automatically reinvesting earned yield to generate additional returns over time.
+Compounding: The process of reinvesting earned yield to generate additional returns over time.

 D